apache/whimsy/DOCKER.md

 check out the [setupmymac script](./SETUPMYMAC.md), which automates configuring and keeping updated a local whimsy instance with Docker.

-This is experimental at this point.
+This is experimental at this point, and may not work if you have already used it to set up a local macOS installation.

 Do *NOT* proceed unless you are comfortable with the notion of containers, images, Dockerfiles, Volumes, Port Forwarding, and likely Docker Compose.